ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 #### RichText

-The `ezrichtext` Field Type has been removed from `ezpublish-kernel`.
+The `ezrichtext` Field Type has been removed from `ezplatform-kernel`.
 Use [`ezplatform-richtext`](https://github.com/ezsystems/ezplatform-richtext) instead.

 Following this change: